kdgdkd/seXtouch/README.md

 # seXtouch - X-touch Mini Sequencer

 **seXtouch** will turn your Behringer X-touch mini (which is a nice 8 fader & 16 buttons MIDI controller) into a 16 step sequencer.
-I have no relation with Behringer, just a happy customer.

 seXtouch is a json file for [MIDImod](https://github.com/kdgdkd/MIDImod), which runs on python.